karrioapi/karrio/README.md

 ## License

-This project uses the [Apache v2 license](LICENSE).
-The core Karrio platform will always remain open and free.
+This project uses the [Apache v2 license](LICENSE)

-Any other questions, mail us at hello@karrio.io We’d love to meet you!

 ## Sponsors

-We are building an open and global shipping platform that makes shipping integration and logistics automation fun and accessible using and building on top of open source software.
+We are building an open and global shipping platform that makes shipping integration and logistics automation fun and accessible using open source software.
 Thanks for sponsoring and backing us.

 <a href="https://appsandbrains.com/" target="_blank"><img alt="Cheques Plus" src="screenshots/apps-&-brains.png" style="width: 150px; height: 30px; padding: 4px; margin: 2px;" width="125" height="30" /></a>